toastycoder0/spotify-lyrics/README.md

 # Spotify Lyrics

-🦺 A simple API that retrieves the lyrics of a song from Spotify using the Spotify Web API.
+🦺 A simple WebApp that retrieves the lyrics of a song from Spotify using the Spotify Web API.
 This project is under development and is not yet ready for production use.